skip to main content

 The EBU has introduced changes to the voting system for this year’s contest following concerns raised after Eurovision 2025, when Israel’s Yuval Raphael received the highest number of public votes and finished second overall behind Austria after jury votes were taken into account.

-Under the revised system, professional juries have returned to the semi-finals, while the maximum number of votes any viewer can cast has been reduced from 20 to ten, with audiences encouraged to support multiple songs.
+Under the revised system, professional juries have returned to the semi-finals, while the maximum number of votes any viewer can cast has been reduced from 20 to ten.
+Audiences have also been encouraged to spread their support across multiple songs.

 Saturday night’s Grand Final will take place at the Wiener Stadthalle in Vienna.